-You’ve experienced it before.
-A perfectly furnished space.
-High-end finishes.
-Thoughtfully selected textiles.
-And yet… it falls flat.
-It feels polished, but impersonal.
-Complete, but not compelling.
+Maybe the space is perfectly furnished, has high-end finishes, and thoughtfully selected textiles.
+And yet, it falls flat.
+It is polished, but feels impersonal.
+Complete, but not compelling..

 Dining room designed by B. David Levine for Pasadena Showcase 2014.
 Ceiling mural by Hattas Studios.

-At the Pasadena Showcase House of Design 2026, Hattas Studios was awarded a small 4' x 4' upstairs closet.
+At the Pasadena Showcase House of Design 2026, Hattas Studios was awarded a small 4-foot-by-4-foot upstairs closet.
 On paper, it was the most modest space in the home.
-But instead of asking how to decorate it, we asked something far more important: How do we want people to feel when they enter this space?
+We were excited to get started designing.
+But before we began, we returned to the question that guides every luxury design we create: How do we want people to feel when they enter this space?

-The Upstairs Hall Closet at Pasadena Showcase 2026, before the transformation.
-Space to be designed by Hattas Studios.
+The Upstairs Hall Closet at Pasadena Showcase 2026, before Hattas Studios transformed it.

-A Space Without Emotion Always Feels Like It’s Missing Something
+A Space Without Emotion Feels Like It’s Missing Something

 Sugarbug Dental, Camarillo (top left, orange); Primary Bedroom, Los Angeles (top center, green); Girl’s Bedroom, Malibu (top right, pink); Butler’s Pantry, Arcadia (bottom left, gray); Dining Room, Pasadena (bottom center, green); Dining Room, Pasadena (bottom right, taupe).